 Our professionals located in Denver are all salaried employees who do not receive a commission for “upselling” you.
-They are all here to give you the best help with IRS debt they can provide.
+They are all here to give you the best OIC tax services they can provide.
 Please check out the bios of the professionals we have on staff and you will see that at a minimum the person you meet for a free initial consultation is not only licensed professionally, but also has been qualified by outside organizations, such as the American Society of Tax Problem Solvers and/or the National Association of Enrolled Agents, to prove competency in understanding these complicated rules.
-Besides being professionally competent, another benefit of on an Initial Consultation with a professional is that this same person is most likely going to be the lead on your team.
-When it comes to offer in compromise help, you will not be passed off to a staff person and never be able to talk to the original person who came up with the solution.
-In rare circumstances there may be another PROFESSIONAL that becomes the lead on your case, but that would only be if there was someone else that would be better suited for the project.
-If you want to sit down and talk with the person working on your case...
+Another benefit of an initial consultation with a professional is that this same person is most likely going to be the lead on your team.
+When it comes to working with ATS, you will not be passed off to a staff person so call today for the IRS offer in compromise help you need!